pratik2146/github-final-project/README.md

 # Simple Interest Calculator

-## Description
-A simple calculator that calculates Simple Interest based on the Principal Amount, Rate of Interest, and Time.
+A simple calculator that calculates Simple Interest based on the Principal Amount, Rate of Interest, and Time Period.

 ## Formula